Does Acupuncture Work For Peripheral Neuropathy?

 Acupuncture is a traditional Chinese medicine technique that uses small needles inserted at strategic points in the body to help alleviate pain associated with certain conditions and diseases.

 Diabetic neuropathy is a condition caused by diabetes.
-If not treated effectively and early on, neuropathy can lead to nerve degeneration and, eventually, nerve death.
+Neuropathy can lead to nerve degeneration and, eventually, nerve death if not treated effectively and early on.
 While patients in the early stages of diabetic neuropathy may only experience mild symptoms such as occasional numbness, more advanced cases will often leave a patient dealing with chronic pain.

 However, acupuncture is not the quickest way to treat peripheral neuropathy — it often takes several weeks for its effects to become noticeable.
 It’s also important to note that acupuncture is best used as a supplemental treatment and should augment, not replace, other treatment options your doctor prescribes, such as medications, therapies, or certain lifestyle changes.